mginnard/scorekeeper/README.md

-# Score Keeper
+#### Scorekeeper

+A simple vanilla JS application for keeping track of a score in 5 point intervals.

+##### Assignment

-- We will be creating a simple score keeper application using JavaScript.
+- Create a simple score keeping application using JavaScript.
-- The HTML and CSS has already been done for you.
 - Here are the steps you should take:
 	- Step 1: Add a link to your own custom JS file.
 	- Step 2: Bind click events to the +5 and -5 point buttons and change the innerHTML of the score display appropriately.